ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Walnuts.md

 ## Description

 Walnuts are round, wrinkled nuts with a rich, slightly bitter flavor.
-They are used in Korean cuisine for snacks, desserts, and as a garnish.
+They are commonly used for snacks, desserts, and as a garnish.

 ## How to use